-So we thought you’d like us to share some exercises.
-Follow the link to find more on our website.
+Our past few articles have focused on the importance of your warm up and cool down.
+And we hope that you’ve learned why they are important.
+And now we thought you’d like to see some exercises.
+Follow this link to find more -> printable exercises.
 Choose the ones that suit you best to get started, then after a month or so, switch to other exercises.
 You can even pick ones you do on Monday’s, others on Wednesday’s, etc. Try to do at least 2 sets of each exercise.
-This will not only keep you motivated, but also allow you to exercise muscles you may not be using with the ‘same old exercises’ you’ve always done.
+Trying different exercises will not only keep you motivated, but also allow you to exercise muscles you may not be using with the ‘same old exercises’ you’ve always done.

-See what you think – and let us know how this is workout is, well, working out for you.
+See what you think – and let us know how this workout is working out for you.
 We’d love to hear from you!

 - Important – Always Check with your Dr. before starting an exercise routine!
 What we’re sharing here is what works for us for light to moderate exercising and that doesn’t mean that it’s right for everyone.
 Please discuss all health-related topics with a licensed professional.